LucasDelfino92/morrowindsharp/modlist.md

   - MO2 will install this mod as a BAIN package.
 Tick the corresponding options and click **OK**:
     - **0-Data Files**
     - **1-Glow in the Dahrk Patch**: only if you installed **Glow in the Dahrk** earlier.
-- [**RR Mod Series - Ghostgate Fortress**](https://www.nexusmods.com/morrowind/mods/45822?) by Resdayn Revival Team: new models and textures for Ghostfence pylons based on Morrowind concept art.
-  - MO2 will install this mod as a BAIN package.
-Tick **06 - Optional - Better Ghostfence Pillars - Scythe** and click **OK**.
 - [**Reclamations In Holamayan**](https://www.nexusmods.com/morrowind/mods/43226) by Aoimevelho: places shrines of the Anticipations/Reclamations and a fresco with Boethiah in the Holamayan Monastery.
 - [**Samarys Ancestral Tomb Expanded**](https://www.nexusmods.com/morrowind/mods/45612) by ATL Team and PikachunoTM: turns Samarys Ancestral Tomb from a simple three-room dungeon into a much larger dungeon with an unmarked quest.
 - [**Seven Graces Shrines Enhanced**](https://www.nexusmods.com/morrowind/mods/46417) by QueenLunara: redesigns the shrines associated with the Seven Graces pilgrimage, making them look more important and like actual pilgrimage sites.